You are here

 In addition to living in Panama as a Peace Corps volunteer, Shenna studied abroad in Costa Rica during her junior year of college and in Brazil as an AFS exchange student during her sophomore year of high school.

 Shenna grew up in Hancock, just outside of Ellsworth.
 She graduated from Ellsworth High School and magna cum laude from Middlebury College where she received highest honors for a thesis in economic and environmental sustainability.
 Her father, Dexter, runs a small carpentry business, Bellows Woodworks.
-Her mother, Janice, works as a nurse at the local hospital.
+Her mother, Janice, works as a nurse.

 Shenna and her husband, Brandon Baldwin, own a home outside Augusta in the town of Manchester.